YoavShkedy/algs4/README.md

 # algs4
-Coding solutions for different assignments of Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne.
+Coding solutions for various assignments of Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne.